Base URL

 }

-The tier field indicates which limit was hit (ip, agent, or org).
+The tier that was hit (ip, agent, or org) and the window details are in the response headers listed above.
 Rate limit windows are 1 minute.

 Endpoint documentation